Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Experimental setup

 \textbf{DNN training.} We randomly split the training set of all the datasets into two subsets, \textit{train} and \textit{train-val}.
 The former is used to back-prop gradients from the loss to the inputs and train the DNN, whereas the latter is used for metric calculation to decay the learning rate.
-The size of the \textit{train-val} set is chosen to be 5\% of the whole official training set.
+The size of the \textit{train-val} set is chosen to be 5\% of the official training set.

 We trained three Resnet architectures \cite{RESNET}, Resnet-34, Resnet-50, and Resnet-101, with global average pooling layer before the embedding space.
 The embedding vector was multiplied by a fully connected layer for the logits calculation.
-We trained CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet with 300, 300, 200, and 300 epochs, respectively; For the TRADES method (adversarial training) we trained them with 100, 100, 100, and 300 epochs, respectively, since we observed that fewer epochs obtain higher adversarial accuracy with TRADES (see supp. mat).
-All TRADES adversarial robust networks were trained using $1/\lambda=1$, $\epsilon=0.031$, $\alpha=0.007$ ($\epsilon$ step size), on $L_\infty$ norm to match the settings in \cite{TRADES} for fair comparison.
+We trained CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet with 300, 300, 200, and 300 epochs, respectively; For the TRADES method (adversarial training) we trained them with 100, 100, 100, and 300 epochs, respectively, since we observed that fewer epochs obtain higher adversarial accuracy with TRADES (see Appendix).
+All TRADES adversarial robust networks used $1/\lambda=1$, $\epsilon=0.031$, $\alpha=0.007$ ($\epsilon$ step size), on $L_\infty$ norm to match the settings in \cite{TRADES} for fair comparison.
+The VAT adversarial networks were also trained using $\epsilon$=0.031, with $\alpha=1$ and $\epsilon=1, 1, 3, 1$ for CIFAR-10, CIFAR-100, SVHN, and Tiny ImageNet, respectively \cite{Virtual_Adversarial_Training}.

 We use an $L_2$ weight decay regularization of 0.0001 in all our DNN training, a stochastic gradient decent optimizer with momentum 0.9 with Nesterov updates, and a batch size of 100.
 The training starts with a learning rate of 0.1, which decreases by a factor of 0.9 after 3 epochs of no improvement on the \textit{train-val} accuracy (2 epochs for SVHN).